Schneegans/schneegans.github.io/gnome-pie.md

 ./gnome-pie
 {% endhighlight %}

-If you want to install it system wide:
+Gnome-Pie works fine when launched this way but you can also install it system wide for all users:

 {% highlight bash %}
 cd build && sudo make install
 {% endhighlight %}

-Then you can launch the application via your main menu.
+This way you can launch the application via your main menu.
 It will start silently, only an indicator in your panel will be visible.
 Press Ctrl-Alt-A to open an example pie.

 <br/>
 <br/>